MichalD96/JS-Master/README.md

 returned array length is equal to complexity parameter,

-every element of the array is another array containing one point [x, y].
+every element of the array is another array containing one point coordinates [x, y].